American Airlines (AA)

 “The world’s greatest flyers fly American.”

 Declared ‘Airline of the Year’ by Air Transport World (ATW) in 2017, American Airlines is among the most distinguished international airlines in the world.
 Headquartered in Fort Worth, Texas, the reputed airline operates an extensive network of international and domestic flights together with its regional travel partners.
-It is famed for being the largest airline in the world and averages an incredible 6,700 flights every single day.
-These fly to approximately 350 travel destinations or so easily in more than 50 plus countries.
+It is famed for being the largest airline in the world.

 - Charlotte Douglas International Airport